Mirko Čikiriz

-Čikiriz has been an assistant mayor of Kragujevac since November 2020, with responsibility for co-operation with churches and religious communities.

 Early life and career

 Čikiriz was born in the small town of Guča, Lučani, in what was then the People's Republic of Serbia in the People's Federal Republic of Yugoslavia.
-He graduated from the University of Kragujevac Faculty of Law in 1988, passed the bar exam in 1995, and worked at law in Kragujevac.
+He graduated from the University of Kragujevac Faculty of Law in 1988, passed the bar exam in 1995, and afterward worked at law in Kragujevac.
 From 1998 to 2008, he was the legal representative and head of the legal service for Takovo osiguranje in the city.

 Politician

-Early years
+Serbian Renewal Movement

 Čikiriz's family has a long history of involvement in Serbian royalist politics.
-His ancestors were supporters of the Karađorđević dynasty in the nineteenth century, and Draža Mihailović kept his military headquarters in the house of Čikiriz's grandmother for twenty days during World War II.
-Several members of his family were shot by German forces during the Axis occupation of Serbia.
+His ancestors were supporters of the Karađorđević dynasty in the nineteenth century, and for twenty days during World War II Draža Mihailović kept his military headquarters in the house of Čikiriz's grandmother.
+Several members of Čikiriz's family were shot by German forces during the Axis occupation of Serbia.

 Čikiriz joined the SPO on its formation in 1990.
-He was arrested with party leader Vuk Drašković following street protests against Slobodan Milošević's administration in June 1993; on his release, he organized further protests for the benefit of those party members still incarcerated. Čikiriz became a member of the SPO Kragujevac city board in 1996, and in 1997–98 he served as secretary of the municipal assembly and the municipal administration in the nearby municipality of Lapovo.
+He was arrested along with party leader Vuk Drašković following street protests against Slobodan Milošević's administration in June 1993; on his release, he organized further protests for the benefit of those party members still incarcerated. Čikiriz became a member of the SPO Kragujevac city board in 1996, and in 1997–98 he was secretary of the municipal assembly and municipal administration in nearby Lapovo.
 He later became president of the SPO's Kragujevac board and a member of its presidency for the Šumadija District.

+He was a candidate in the Serbian parliamentary elections of 2000, 2003, and 2007, although he was not elected on any of these occasions.
+The SPO's electoral list did not cross the electoral threshold in 2000 or 2007.
+In 2003, the party ran in an alliance with New Serbia (NS) that won twenty-two seats. Čikiriz appeared in the 114th position on the combined list of the parties and was not given a mandate afterward.
+(From 2000 to 2011, assembly mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order. Čikiriz could have been included in the SPO's delegation despite his low position on the list, but ultimately he was not.)